Pichaikkaran 2: Theatrical

-The makers had earlier announced that the film would release along with dubbed versions of the film in Telugu, Malayalam, Kannada, and Hindi on 14 April 2023, but it was postponed due to a copyright violation allegation.
+The makers had earlier announced that the film would release along with dubbed versions of the film in Telugu, Malayalam, Kannada, and Hindi on 14 April 2023, but it was postponed due to a plagiarism allegation.
 The film later released on 18 May 2023.

 The overseas distribution rights for the film in the United Kingdom were acquired by Ahimsa Entertainment, while the Malaysian and Sri Lankan distribution rights were secured by Lotus Five Star and MCC Group Pvt.
 Ltd. It was released in Europe by Friday Entertainment.

 Plagiarism allegations

-After the release of the sneak peek video of Pichaikkaran 2, V. Rajaganapthy, the producer of Aaivukkoodam, filed a petition in the Madras High Court against Vijay Antony Film Corporation, stating that the story of the film Pichaikkaran 2 was copied from the story of Aaivukkoodam.
-V. Rajaganapthy also requested that the film not be released until the issue is solved.
-The court rejected Rajaganapathy's request stating that the brain transplant concept has already been used in many films; except for that concept, there is no similarity between the films.
+After the release of the sneak peek video of Pichaikkaran 2, V. Rajaganapthy, the producer of Aaivukkoodam, filed a petition in the Madras High Court against Vijay Antony Film Corporation, stating that the story of the film Pichaikkaran 2 was plagiarism from the story of Aaivukkoodam.
+Rajaganapthy also requested that the film not be released until the issue is solved.
+The court rejected Rajaganapathy's request stating that the brain transplant concept has already been used in many films; except for that concept, there were no similarities between the films.